pedrobdfp/eDNAstructure/README.md

 **Dirichlet-Multinomial Mixture Models for eDNA Metabarcoding Community Structure**

 `eDNAstructure` is an R package for fitting Bayesian Dirichlet-Multinomial Mixture (DMM) models to environmental DNA (eDNA) read count data from metabarcoding surveys.
-Given a sample Ã— taxon count matrix and optional environmental covariates, the model identifies latent ecological communities, estimates their taxonomic compositions, and quantifies how environmental gradients drive community membership â€” all within a fully Bayesian framework with principled uncertainty quantification.
+Given a sample × taxon count matrix and optional environmental covariates, the model identifies latent ecological communities, estimates their taxonomic compositions, and quantifies how environmental gradients drive community membership — all within a fully Bayesian framework with principled uncertainty quantification.

 ---

 ## Installation

-### Step 1 â€” Install a C++ toolchain
+### Step 1 — Install a C++ toolchain

 Stan compiles models to C++ and requires a toolchain on your machine: